-Simply put, nostalgic New Market is a Kolkata shopping institution.
-Its sprawling maze of stalls offer almost everything imaginable.
-It can be crowded and chaotic but if you're after a bargain, or even just an unforgettable experience, it's not to be missed.
+Simply put, historic New Market is a Kolkata shopping institution.
+Its sprawling undercover maze of stalls offers almost everything imaginable.
+The market can be overwhelmingly crowded and chaotic (particularly before festivals) but if you're after a bargain, or even just an unforgettable experience, it's not to be missed.

 - Incredible variety of goods.